tensorflow/agents/PRINCIPLES.md

 in our original Founders' Letter back in 2004.
 There we made clear our intention to take a long-term perspective, even if it means making short-term tradeoffs.
 We said it then, and we believe it now.

+#These princples are well written and great work.